-Kenneth C. Cundy: We entered into an Executive Employment Agreement with Dr. Cundy, dated November 17, 2014, which sets forth certain conditions of Dr. Cundy's at-will employment with the Company as the Company's Chief Scientific Officer.
-Dr. Cundy also executed the Company's standard form of Proprietary Information and Inventions Assignment Agreement.
-The Executive Employment Agreement entitles Dr. Cundy to a base salary of \$300,000 annually, and eligibility for an annual bonus of up to \$75,000 payable at the discretion of the board of directors upon achievement of performance targets established by the board of directors.
-In July 2018, Mr. Cundy's base salary was increased to \$350,000 per annum.
-The Executive Employment Agreement entitles Dr. Cundy to certain severance payments and other benefits if his employment is terminated by us without cause, or upon his resignation for good reason as defined in the Executive Employment Agreement.
-Upon any such termination of Dr. Cundy's employment he would be entitled to a severance payment equal to fifty percent (50%) of his then current base salary, and reimbursement for any COBRA coverage elected by Dr. Cundy for himself and the members of his immediate family for a period of six months following such termination.
-Additionally, any options that would have vested during the twelve (12) month period immediately following his termination date would vest and become exercisable immediately.
-Pursuant to the Stock Option Agreement applicable to Dr. Cundy's award and our 2011 Equity Incentive Plan if, upon or at any time following a following a change in control of the Company, Dr. Cundy's employment is terminated without cause or he resigns for "good reason," then vesting of all of the options subject to the option award would be accelerated.
+Joseph J. Sarret.
+We entered into an Executive Employment Agreement with Dr. Sarret, effective May 3, 2021, which sets forth conditions of Dr. Sarret's at-will employment with our Company.
+Dr. Sarret also executed the Company's standard form of Proprietary Information and Inventions Assignment Agreement.
+Dr. Sarret's current base salary is \$450,000 annually, and he is eligible under the agreement for an annual bonus of up to fifty percent (50%) of his annual salary, payable at the discretion of the Board of Directors upon achievement of performance targets established by the Board of Directors from time to time.
+The Executive Employment Agreement entitles Dr. Sarret to certain severance payments and other benefits if his employment is terminated by us without cause, or upon his resignation for good reason, as defined in the Executive Employment Agreement.
+Upon any such termination of Dr. Sarret's employment, he would be entitled to receive a severance payment equal to one-hundred percent (100%) of his base salary, a prorated amount of his target bonus for the then-current fiscal year, and reimbursement for any COBRA coverage elected by Dr. Sarret for himself and the members of his immediate family through the earlier of (i) one year following the termination and (ii) the date Dr. Sarret and the members of his immediate family become eligible for coverage under another employer's plans.
+If Dr. Sarret's termination without "cause" or resignation with "good reason" occurs within 12 months following a change in control of the Company, then he would be entitled to receive a severance payment equal to 100% of his then current base salary plus 100% of his target bonus for the then-current fiscal year, reimbursement for any COBRA coverage elected by Dr. Sarret for himself and his covered dependents through the earlier of (i) 12 months following such termination and (ii) the date Dr. Sarret and his covered dependents become eligible for coverage under another employer's plans, and 100% vesting acceleration of then-unvested and outstanding equity awards, provided that the vesting acceleration of any then-unvested and outstanding performance-based equity awards will be as set forth in the applicable award agreement.